Lorentzian polynomials and the incidence geometry of tropical linear spaces: Introduction

 \subsection{History}

 After this paper was finished, we learned from Petter Br\"{a}nd\'{e}n that \Cref{prop:A} is known to experts.
 He communicated to us a simple proof which we include in \Cref{rmk:branden-proof}.
+The introduction of this paper differs slightly from its first arXiv version, as we were informed of more relevant literature which we didn't give enough credit to: The tropical convexity of $\Dr^1(\mu)$ was first stated in Frenk's thesis \cite[Theorem 4.2.9]{frenk2013tropical}, where the proof was incomplete.
+It was restated in Fink and Moci \cite[Corollary 6.6]{Fink_2019}.
+Later, a special case where $\mu$ was uniform was proved in \cite{joswig2023generalized}.
+We wrote the arXiv version knowing about only \cite{joswig2023generalized}.

 \Cref{prop:A} and \Cref{main:B} concern the local structure of spaces of Lorentzian polynomials.
-They can be compared to \cite{branden2021spaces}, which shows that spaces of Lorentzian polynomials of given degrees are homeomorphic to Euclidean balls, and to \cite{Bakerhuh}, which shows that the logarithmic image of the set of Lorentzian polynomials supported on any matroid is a manifold with boundary.
+They can be compared to \cite{branden2021spaces}, which shows that spaces of Lorentzian polynomials of given degrees are homeomorphic to Euclidean balls, and to \cite{bakerhuh}, which shows that the logarithmic image of the set of Lorentzian polynomials supported on any matroid is a manifold with boundary.
 The failure of the convexity of $\{h \text{ Lorentzian}\mid h\ll_L f\}$ deserves an explanation.
 Recall that stability of polynomials is preserved under the inversion operation analogous to matroid duality:

 where for each $i$, the degree of $f$ in $w_i$ is $d_i$.
 Therefore, the convexity property in \Cref{prop:convexity-stable-proper-position} is symmetric.
 The asymmetry in \Cref{prop:A} implies that inversion does not preserve the Lorentzian property.
 We give explicit examples in \Cref{ex:L1-not-convex}.